Jurupa Valley, California: History

+The area was first inhabited by the Gabrielino and Serrano tribes.

 Etymology

-Although there was no geographic feature or town officially named Jurupa Valley prior to the establishment of the city in 2011, the term Jurupa Valley is known to have been used as early as 1887 when referring to lands along the northeast side of the Santa Ana River opposite the city of Riverside.
-The name Jurupa was derived from the 1838 Mexican land grant Rancho Jurupa, which the Jurupa Valley area had been part of.
-The Rancho in turn derived its name from a previous Jurupa rancho operated by the Mission San Gabriel Arcángel, until the mission was disbanded through the Mexican secularization act of 1833.
-The first rancho was named for the Native American village Jurupa that existed in the area prior to the arrival of European colonizers.
-Both Serrano and Gabrieleño Indians lived in the area.
+Although no geographic feature or town was officially named Jurupa Valley prior to the establishment of the city in 2011, the term is known to have been used as early as 1887 when referring to lands along the northeast side of the Santa Ana River opposite the city of Riverside.
+The name "Jurupa" was derived from the 1838 Mexican land grant Rancho Jurupa, which the Jurupa Valley area had been part of.
+The rancho, in turn, derived its name from a previous Jurupa rancho operated by the Mission San Gabriel Arcángel, until the mission was disbanded through the Mexican secularization act of 1833.
+The first rancho was named for the Native American village Jurupa that existed in the area prior to the arrival of Mexican colonizers.
+Both Serrano and Gabrieleño peoples lived in the area.
 The Gabrieleño referred to the village as Jurungna or Hurungna.

-The exact meaning of the word Jurupa is disputed.
-The 1890 book, An Illustrated History of Southern California, states that the word Jurupa was a greeting, meaning ″peace and friendship″, used by the Native Americans when the first Catholic priest visited the area.
-In 1902 Father Juan Caballeria, in his History of San Bernardino Valley; From the Padres to the Pioneer, states that the word was derived from Jurumpa, meaning watering place.
-Later linguistic studies concluded that the name likely refers to Juru, the Artemisia californica (California sagebrush), common in the area.
+The exact meaning of the word "jurupa" is disputed.
+The 1890 book, An Illustrated History of Southern California, states that the word was a greeting, meaning ″peace and friendship″, used by the Native Americans when the first Catholic priest visited the area.
+In 1902, Father Juan Caballeria, in his History of San Bernardino Valley; From the Padres to the Pioneer, states that the word was derived from jurumpa, meaning watering place.
+Later linguistic studies concluded that the name likely refers to juru, Artemisia californica (California sagebrush), common in the area.